pbamberger/campfire/_posts/kaukapakapascoutgroup/2021-02-17-kahu-poached-eggs.md

 Carefully break one or two eggs per person into the boiling water

-Put the lid on and remove from fire and let stand for about 4 minutes, or longer if hard eggs are wanted
+Put the lid on and remove from fire and let stand for about 4 minutes or longer if hard eggs are wanted

 Use a long handled slotted spoon to gentle lift the eggs out of he water, let them water drain for a moment before serving